Are you interested in aboriginal education?

 The Upper Grand District School Board and the Wellington Catholic District School Board have formed a Community Aboriginal Education Advisory Committee.
 The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on Aboriginal initiatives.
 New Aboriginal education initiatives and projects will be shared with this group for consultation and feedback.

-If you are interested in joining this Advisory Committee, please complete and submit the application form.
-For more information about the committee, contact Donna Gerber, Equity Officer, at 519-822-4420 Ext 727 or email@example.com
+If you are interested in joining this Advisory Committee, please complete and submit the application form (PDF).
+For more information about the committee, contact Colinda Clyne, Curriculum Leader for First Nations, Métis and Inuit education and Equity, at 519-822-4420 Ext 727 or email@example.com.

 Aboriginal Self Identification / Declaration of Aboriginal Ancestry Forms